Crockpot apple butter is the tastiest fall treat! No sugar added, thick and buttery, with pure, concentrated apple flavor.

 How to make apple butter

 Apple butter is similar to applesauce, except that it is simmered low and slow all day long.
-This helps the apple butter thicken and caramelize slightly and really enhances the apple flavors.
+This helps it thicken and caramelize slightly and really enhances the apple flavors.

 - Peel, core, and chop your apples.
 Fill your crock pot right to the top!